 - Drugs or alcohol use

-It only takes one of these errors to cause an accident, though in some cases several factors may result in accidents.
+It only takes one of these errors to cause an accident, though in some cases, several factors may result in accidents.
+Circumstances such as the time of day, time of year, and weather conditions may also result in a greater likelihood of vehicle crashes, although negligence is almost always the primary cause.

 Accident Investigation and Liability for Truck Accidents